 Does this make the Earthshaker Carriage Battery worth it compared to the Basilisk?
 Depends on your generalship, strategy, and employed tactics during the game honestly.
 If you want to frustrate your opponent to no end with some crafty tricks that will be situational, go for it!
 Personally, I’ll be taking mobile vehicles with better resiliency as I always plan for things to go wrong despite how well I hide my Astra Militarum Artillery.

 Trojan Support Vehicle (Forge World)

 With the transport capacity, you can add in a few neat units.
-The initial response is to sit your Tech Priest Enginseer inside so he can’t be sniped by the enemy.
-This can be key for keeping your vehicles in the game.
+The initial response is to sit your Tech-Priest Enginseer inside so he can’t be sniped by the enemy.
+This can be key to keeping your vehicles in the game.
 Another cool strategy is putting in a flamer specials weapons team to disembark when needed to help repel the enemy want to melee your Astra Militarum Artillery or Astra Militarum Tanks out of the game.
 Make them pay for their heresy!

 All of the Astra Militarum Artillery units discussed in this article are fantastic for Apocalypse games!
 With that 240″ (20′) range, almost no one will be safe from your destructive power.

 During the last game I played, my opponents focused all of their deep strikers on removing my Astra Militarum Artillery units.
 Luckily I was well protected by troops units and a Mecharius Vulcan that can erase one unit a turn.
 Also, in the picture below, don’t be scared for my army.
 The Tyranids were my allies.
 You get desperate when you want to eradicate Chaos.

 With the no line of sight needed, Astra Militarum Artillery units are the kings of the battlefield.
 I will usually be taking a mix of Basilisks and Lascannons in my competitive lists to beat down strong enemy units, but they are almost a must include for narrative events.